HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCGoal-intro.md

 * Goal.extension:reasonRejected (Must Support)
 * Goal.extension:goal-relationship (Must Support)

+Although no MCC Goal value sets were developed for this guide beyond what is present in the US Core Goal profile, please see the [MCC Goal Value Set](mcc_goal_value_sets.html) library page for terminology and value set guidance specific to this Goal profile.

 See the [MCC Care Plan SDOH Guidance](https://build.fhir.org/ig/HL7/fhir-us-mcc/branches/master/mcc_care_plan_sdoh_guidance.html) page for more information when exchanging Social Determinants of Health (SDOH) goals.

 Comments are welcome with respect to the pragmatic use of the "Must Support" rules defined on these elements.

-This version o the Implemenetation Guide contains no value sets to be used with this Goal Profile but does not preclude use of encoded goals.
-Goal.description requires either a code or text as inherited from the US Core Goal Profile.